waltermaffy/rgb-assets/README.md

 # RGB Assets

-A framework for issuing and transferring [RGB](rgb.info) assets.
+A framework for testing issues and transfers of [RGB](rgb.info) assets over Bitcoin.

-Use rgb-lib-python to create and manage RGB assets.

-The library provide a NFT Minter that by creating or loading a RGB wallet can allow mint of new NFT/RGB121/CFA rgb assets

-Features:
-- FastAPI app
-- CLI interface for minter, client
+Using [rgb-lib-python](https://github.com/RGB-Tools/rgb-lib-python/tree/master) this library provides a FastAPI app for a NFT Minter and a streamlit web interface for a client.
+Both minter and client use a WalletService for RGB wallet functionalities.

+WARNING: This code is to be considered as NOT secure.
+It is NOT recommended to use it in mainnet

 ## Requirements
-Docker and docker compose are required to run this demo.
+Poetry, Docker and docker-compose are required to run this demo.

 ## Configuration